Learning how to feed your baby can take time. Help and support is available in the days, weeks and months after your baby is born.

 - HSE lactation consultants

-- La Leche League leaders
+- Leaders from La Leche League

 - Cuidiú breastfeeding counsellors

-- Friends of Breastfeeding - a peer support group for breastfeeding mothers
+- Friends of Breastfeeding

 Find breastfeeding support groups near you